martinaalvera/Documentation/admin_documentation/cvmfs/build_cvmfs_server.rst

   - ``/cvmfs`` is the repository mount point, containing read-only union file system mountpoints that become writable during repository updates.

-  - ``/var/spool/cvmfs`` Hosts the scratch area described here, thus might consume notable disk space during repository updates.
+  - ``/var/spool/cvmfs`` hosts the scratch area described here, thus might consume notable disk space during repository updates.
 When you copy your files to ``/cvmfs/<your_repository_name>/``, they are stored in ``/var/spool/cvmfs``, therefore you have ensure enough space to this directory.

   - ``/srv/cvmfs`` is the central repository storage location.
 During the ``cvmfs_server publish`` procedure, your files will be moved and stored here.
 Therefore you have to ensure enough space here, too.
 This directory needs to have enough space to store all your cvmfs server contents.